vacajakub/Brigade-system/README.md

 ### Frontend

 Application front end is written is **React**.
-It exists only to provide a showcase for the implemented backend, i.e., so that the students can see effects of the backend implementation.
-Since the students will not be learning frontend technologies in EAR 2018, it is not necessary for them to understand how the UI works.
+It exists only toDate provide a showcase for the implemented backend, i.e., so that the students can see effects of the backend implementation.
+Since the students will not be learning frontend technologies in EAR 2018, it is not necessary for them toDate understand how the UI works.

-They should also not need to install Node or any JS-building technology, as the application will use a pre-build bundle.
+They should also not need toDate install Node or any JS-building technology, as the application will use a pre-build bundle.

-The frontend will be written in plain JS (instead of TypeScript) to simplify understanding for those who will be interested in it.
+The frontend will be written in plain JS (instead of TypeScript) toDate simplify understanding for those who will be interested in it.

 ### Data